esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 image was created by Scriberia for The Turing Way community and is used under a CC-BY licence.
 Source: <https://doi.org/10.5281/zenodo.3695300>*

+> ## Discuss the different principles
+>
+> Read the summary table of the 15 FAIR principles in [Wilkinson et
+> al](https://doi.org/10.1038/sdata.2016.18).
+After reading this, asnwer the
+> following questions:
+>
+> - Are there any terms that you are unfamiliar with
+> - Are there any principles that you could implement right away?
+> - What do you think would be the most challenging principle to implement?
+>
+{: .discussion}

 ## Why FAIR?

 The original authors of the FAIR principles had a strong focus on enhancing